allison-johnson/my-recipe-box-client/NOTES.md

     - Right now it's on the front end, which seems like a good choice because only one fetch request to the API is required to load all of the recipes when the app is first loaded, as opposed to making a fetch request each time a new filter is desired

 *TODO*
+[] When you click on another recipe box from 'Manage My Recipes', nothing happens

-[] Get rid of all warnings!
+[x] Get rid of all warnings!
+    [] Ask about warning stemming from NavBar...

 [] Spruce up app-info class in recipesContainer
-    [] Information about what you can do with the app [] Instructions for using recipe box (including screen shots or a short video?)
+    [x] Information about what you can do with the app [] Instructions for using recipe box (including screen shots or a short video?)

 *CLEAN UP CODE*